JoshuaRiddell/joshuariddell.github.io/_posts/2015-12-27-low-cost-distance-scanner.markdown

 ![gear-iterations](/assets/distance-scanner/hardware/gear-iterations.jpg)

 The tested rotor speed was 320RPM@3.3V which although much lower than the original, is still too fast for the sensor.
-As  shown in the DATA COLLECTION.
+As  shown in the [data collection](#electrical).

 ![gear-iterations-1](/assets/distance-scanner/hardware/first-gearbox-1.jpg){:width="50%"}![gear-iterations-2](/assets/distance-scanner/hardware/first-gearbox-2.jpg){:width="50%"}